ScaledInference/Amp-Android-SDK/README.md

 properties.put("amount", amount);
 amp.observe("CheckoutAmount", properties);
 ```
-Most likely, you will want to include `observe` events to capture metrics (that measures how well your application is to your business goals) or the contexts that are relevant to them.
+Most likely, you will want to include `observe` events to capture user context prior to decision-making and metrics.
 You would place this within action or delegate methods to capture events or at the startup of your app to capture contexts which will help to improve upon your business goals.

 ### Decide
 ``` Java